Boot Camp for New Dads® (BCND)

 Boot Camp for New Dads® (BCND) includes a homework component:

-Men are asked to go home and make a list of all the things they and their wives/girlfriends/partners like to do together.
-When the baby is about 6 weeks old, they get it out and start picking things off the list to do so they can reignite their relationship with mom.
+Men are asked to go home and make a list with their wives/girlfriends/partners of all the things they like to do together.
+When the baby is about 6 weeks old, they can start picking things off the list to do so they can reignite their relationship with mom.

-Men are often sent home with the Crash Course for New Dads book, which includes many pages with checklists or worksheets to fill out about what kind of father they want to be, how they will manage visitors, and thinking ahead of activities he can do with his child.
+All dads-to-be receive the Crash Course for New Dads book to take home, which includes many pages with checklists or worksheets to fill out about what kind of father they want to be, how they will manage visitors, and thinking ahead of activities he can do with his child.
 There is also a Childbirth Coaching Guide that the guys are told to put with the hospital bag so they can have it on hand when labor starts.
 This fold-out includes space for the birth plan, and a place for important numbers for him to fill out ahead of time.

 For information on which materials are available in this language, please check on the program's website or contact the program representative (contact information is listed at the bottom of this page).